Distributed Online Private Learning of Convex Nondecomposable Objectives: DPSDA-C AND ITS ANALYSIS

 where

 \begin{proof} See Appendix F of supplementary material. \end{proof} \end{theorem}

 Theorem 3 indicates \emph{good} performance of the DPSDA-C through the sublinear regret $\mathcal{O}( \sqrt{T} )$.
-Moreover, it explicitly emphasizes the significance of the underlying network via the parameters $n$ and $\theta$, the vector dimension $d$ (cf. Remark 4), the privacy level $\epsilon$, the constraint set $D_{\chi}$, and the objective function through the parameters $L$, $G$, and $\hat{L}$.
-To further demonstrate the performance of DPSDA-C, another variation of the pseudo-regret based on the temporal running average of the decision will be considered.
+Moreover, it explicitly emphasizes the significance of the underlying network via the parameters $n$ and $\theta$, the vector dimension $d$ (cf. Remark 5), the privacy level $\epsilon$, the constraint set $D_{\chi}$, and the objective function through the parameters $L$, $G$, and $\hat{L}$. \begin{remark} The pseudo-regret of DPSDA-C can be parameterized as $\bar{\mathcal{R}}\left( \mathbf{x}\left( t \right) ,T \right) /T=\mathcal{O}( 1/( \epsilon ^2\sqrt{T} ) )$.
+A better optimization accuracy means a lower privacy level, which obeys Definition 2.
+In reality, the optimal selection of $\epsilon$ can be determined by specifying the minimum guarantee of the privacy level (i.e., the maximum difference in the algorithm's output). \end{remark}

+To further demonstrate the performance of DPSDA-C, another variation of the pseudo-regret based on the temporal running average of the decision is also considered.
 That is

 where $\mathbf{\tilde{x}}\left( t \right) =\frac{1}{t}\sum_{s=1}^t{\mathbf{x}\left( s \right)}$.
 The regret analysis for \eqref{e36} exhibits the same dependencies as the above mentioned parameters.